nucleom42/rubee/readme.md

 ## Views
 View in ruBee is just a plain html/erb file that can be rendered from the controller.
-Refer to the example PR https://github.com/nucleom42/rubee/tree/PR-view-examples

 ## Object hooks

-In ruBee by extending Hookable module any Ruby objcet can be charged with hooks (logic), that can be executed before, after and around a specific method execution.
+In ruBee by extending Hookable module any Ruby object can be charged with hooks (logic), that can be executed before, after and around a specific method execution.

 Here below a controller example.
 However it can be used in any Ruby object, like Model etc.